bgdsh/docker-hadoop-cluster/README.md

 ### Known issues
 * Spark application master is not reachable from host system
-* HBase has to be manually started
+* HBase and Kafka services do not start automatically sometimes (increasing memory of the container might solve this issue)
 * No proper PySpark setup
-* Unable to get Hive to work on Tez
+* Unable to get Hive to work on Tez (current default MapReduce)

 # Credits
 * SequenceIQ - [https://github.com/sequenceiq](https://github.com/sequenceiq)